How We Live Together

 Direct Guidance (6 & Under)

-- Caregivers focus on early communication skills, basic morality, and social development, preparing them for structured independence as they grow.
+- The focus is on early communication skills, basic morality, and social development,

 Responsibility & Autonomy (7-12)

-- The assigned caregiver remains available in proximity, but the children are encouraged to make their own choices within a framework of clear expectations and corresponding consequences.
+- The children are encouraged to make their own choices within a framework of clear expectations and consequences

 Independence Adjacent (13+)

-- The oldest dependents no longer require direct or indirect supervision.
+- The oldest dependents no longer require direct or indirect supervision

-- They are trusted to self-manage their time and responsibilities while integrating into the household’s structured independence model.
+- They self-manage their time and responsibilities

 Scheduling & Review Process